Axion: Pre-inflationary scenario

 If both (a) and (b) are satisfied, cosmic inflation selects one patch of the Universe within which the spontaneous breaking of the PQ symmetry leads to a homogeneous value of the initial value of the axion field.
 In this "pre-inflationary" scenario, topological defects are inflated away and do not contribute to the axion energy density.
 However, other bounds that come from isocurvature modes severely constrain this scenario, which require a relatively low-energy scale of inflation to be viable.

 Post-inflationary scenario

 If at least one of the conditions (a) or (b) is violated, the axion field takes different values within patches that are initially out of causal contact, but that today populate the volume enclosed by our Hubble horizon.
 In this scenario, isocurvature fluctuations in the PQ field randomise the axion field, with no preferred value in the power spectrum.

 The proper treatment in this scenario is to solve numerically the equation of motion of the PQ field in an expanding Universe, in order to capture all features coming from the misalignment mechanism, including the contribution from topological defects like "axionic" strings and domain walls.
-An axion mass estimate between 0.05–1.50 meV was reported by Borsanyi et al. (2016).
+An axion mass estimate between 0.05 and 1.50 meV was reported by Borsanyi et al. (2016).
 The result was calculated by simulating the formation of axions during the post-inflation period on a supercomputer.